ajbanjara/Wireshark/Development/LibpcapFileFormat.md

     } pcap_hdr_t;
 ```

   - magic\_number: used to detect the file format itself and the byte ordering.
 The writing application writes 0xa1b2c3d4 with it's native byte ordering format into this field.
 The reading application will read either 0xa1b2c3d4 (identical) or 0xd4c3b2a1 (swapped).
 If the reading application reads the swapped 0xd4c3b2a1 value, it knows that all the following fields will have to be swapped too.
-For nanosecond-resolution files, the writing application writes 0xa1b23c4d, with the two nibbles of the two lower-order bytes swapped, and the reading application will read either 0xa1b23c4d (identical) or 0x4d3cb2a1 (swapped).

   - version\_major, version\_minor: the version number of this file format (current version is 2.4)